Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Conic Gromov-Wasserstein Distance for Unbalanced Measure Networks

-\begin{convention} For the remainder of the paper, unless stated otherwise, we consider a fixed but arbitrary a cone metric $\mathsf{d}_{\Co_\delta[\R]}$, so that we can avoid continuously referring to the dependence on this choice when discussing the CGW distance. \end{convention}
+\begin{convention} For the remainder of the paper, unless stated otherwise, we consider a fixed but arbitrary cone metric $\mathsf{d}_{\Co_\delta[\R]}$, so that we can avoid reference to the dependence on this choice when discussing the CGW distance. \end{convention}

 \begin{convention} Below, for brevity, we denote by $\mathsf{d}_{\Co_\delta[\R]}\left(\omega_X,\frac{\textnormal{d}\gamma_0}{\textnormal{d}\gamma},\omega_Y,\frac{\textnormal{d}\gamma_1}{\textnormal{d}\gamma}\right)$ the quantity